gchan/wits/README.md

     $ gem install wits

+## Supported Ruby versions
+wits supports MRI Ruby 1.9+ and the JRuby and Rubinius equivalent.
+The specific Ruby versions we build and test on can be found at [TravisCI](https://travis-ci.org/gchan/wits).

 ## Usage

 wits can retrieve [Final/Interim Prices](http://electricityinfo.co.nz/comitFta/ftaPage.pricesMain) and [5 Minute Prices](http://electricityinfo.co.nz/comitFta/five_min_prices.main) for a given node and date.